Essay Series

 Public systems that actually function

 Public systems are often broken less by malice than by friction.
 Rules are scattered.
 Forms are opaque.
 Departments do not share context.
 Staff are overloaded.
 Cases come in incomplete.
-Citizens do not know what is required, so they guess badly and pay in delay.
+People do not know what is required, so they guess badly and pay in delay.

 The state does not need to become all-knowing.
 It just needs to stop losing its own paperwork and punishing everyone for the privilege.